rcazzara/seldovia/_people/Leonhardt_Lillian_Lillie_Holm.md

 and herring and capitalize on the discovery of oil on the west side of Cook Inlet.
 The company sent a work party of three Finn men who spent two years at the Cove and built several log houses.
-They also cut a wide right-of way for a road or a tramway that was still visible in 1944… After the senior promotor died in 1905, the Port Axel project gradually failed.
+They also cut a wide right-of way for a road or a tramway that was still visible in 1944â€¦ After the senior promotor died in 1905, the Port Axel project gradually failed.
 Harry, Jenny and their fox farmer partner"Paddy" Patterson, took over the place.

-Harry’s frostbite story was also recounted by Elsa Pedersen: "Years earlier, before they owned the Nell, Harry had set out for Seldovia at the end of autumn in the large packing skiff powered with an outboard motor, to pick up the winter’s supply of groceries.
+Harryâ€™s frostbite story was also recounted by Elsa Pedersen: "Years earlier, before they owned the Nell, Harry had set out for Seldovia at the end of autumn in the large packing skiff powered with an outboard motor, to pick up the winterâ€™s supply of groceries.
 He arrived in town without incident, loaded the next morning and was bound for home by noon.
 A light southwest breeze helped him on his way.
 For the first hour all went well.
 He was approaching McDonald Spit and Yukon Spit and Yukon Island when the engine sputtered.
 He made adjustments and it ran a few more minutes, then quit altogether.
 He could see the breeze was pushing him across the mouth of Kachemak Bay and up Cook Inlet.
-He couldn’t row;
+He couldnâ€™t row;
 the skiff was too heavily laden and the oars were buried under the load.
 Drifting past Homer Spit he yelled and waived, but no one saw him.
 He knew that if he drifted to the middle of the Inlet he was doomed.
 The